GivEnergy All-in-One Review

 Modular expansion

-You can add additional battery modules to the GivEnergy system after installation, up to 19.2kWh.
-If your budget is limited now but you want to expand later, you can start with 5kWh and add to it.
-Tesla's Powerwall 3 doesn't offer this kind of flexibility.
+You can add additional battery modules to the GivEnergy system after installation, up to 40.5kWh (or 80kWh with parallel systems).
+If your budget is limited now but you want to expand later, the modular architecture supports that.
+Note: the Tesla Powerwall 3 now also offers DC expansion packs (up to 54kWh), so this is no longer a unique GivEnergy advantage.

 British company, UK support